noyoladerose/AIP_HackingNews/README.md

 2. Back end - `node server.js` or `nodemon server.js`

-# Open the browser and navigate to the link [http://localhost:4200/]
+# Open the browser

+1. Navigate to the link [http://localhost:4200/]